Hlumelo Biko

 Hlumelo Biko (born 19 January 1978) is a South African businessman and investment banker.
 He is the son of Steve Biko and Mamphela Ramphele.

-Early life
+Early life and education

 His mother Ramphele was five months pregnant with him when she learned that Steve Biko, with whom she was having an affair, had been killed in police custody.
 She named him Hlumelo because it means "the shoot of a tree" in the Xhosa language.

-Biko holds a B.A. in History and Politics from the University of Cape Town, and a master of Science in International Business Government Relationships degree from Georgetown University.
+Biko holds a B.A. in history and politics from the University of Cape Town, and a master of science in International Business Government Relationships degree from Georgetown University.